Skip to content

 There are 2 types of localized scleroderma:

-- Symptoms may start with reddish patches of skin that thicken into hardened, oval-shaped areas.
-The patches later become whitish in the middle with purple borders.
+• Symptoms may start with red patches of skin that thicken into hard, oval-shaped areas.
+The patches later become white in the middle with purple borders.
 Patches usually appear on the chest, stomach and back, but can also affect the face, arms and legs.
 People who have this type of scleroderma may have 1 or more patches that can be as small as 1 cm (half an inch) and as large as 30 cm (12 inches) in diameter.

-- Limited scleroderma progresses gradually.
-This type affects the skin of the fingers, hands, lower arms, legs and face.
-Like in localized scleroderma, patches of skin become thick and firm, and change color.
-People who have this type scleroderma may also have Raynaud’s disease.
-If their intestines are affected, they may have problems with frequent heartburn.
+• Limited scleroderma progresses gradually.
+It affects the skin on your fingers, hands, lower arms, legs and face.
+It causes patches of skin to become thick and firm and change color.
+People who have this type may also have Raynaud’s disease problems with frequent heartburn.
 Limited scleroderma may also affect the lungs, esophagus and blood vessels.

 CAUSES & RISK FACTORS